enceris/enceris.github.io/p/1/raw.md

 our own different methods of fighting.
 A few of us are armed with various secondary weapons, some of us carry shields, some prefer cloaks over gear.
-With my abilities, taking ten heads would be more than easy for me... but something about Morgaine's words irks me.
+With my abilities, taking ten heads would be more than easy for me... but something about Alice's words irks me.
 Perhaps it's an option, but not the right one.
 I'm sure many of us believe this is the easiest route, but seeing as Cassius did not give much care to any individual's life... it's just another test?*